iago-srm/nodejs-poc/readme.md

 - In the container terminal, run `redis-cli` to input commands.
   - `KEYS *` to get all keys.
   - `FLUSHALL` to delete all keys.
+- In order to get all values stored in redis, do `docker exec -i dev-redis bash < get-redis-entries.sh`.